-- Meet all College admission requirements. - Complete all entrance examinations such as the ACT/SAT or placement exam as required by the College prior to the application deadline. - Complete all Learning Support courses as determined by the College or obtain a permanent waiver. - Possess a cumulative grade point average of 2.0 or above on a 4.0 scale for academic subjects.
+- Meet all College admission requirements. - Complete all entrance examinations such as the ACT/SAT or placement exam as required by the College prior to the application deadline. - Exemption from or satisfaction of Learning Support competencies in reading writing, and math as determined by college placement standards - Possess a cumulative grade point average of 2.0 or above on a 4.0 scale for academic subjects.
 Learning Support courses are not included as part of the GPA. - 5.
 The Respiratory Care Program complies with all Americans with Disabilities Act requirements.
 All students will be provided reasonable accommodations regarding physical and mental limitations.
 In keeping with the accreditation standards outlined by CoARC, all students must possess the physical and emotional abilities required of a respiratory therapist.
-These abilities include, but are not limited to, the following: - Physical strength necessary to carry common objects, push or move common equipment, move and reposition patients in bed, perform CPR, etc. - Manual dexterity required to assemble common equipment, perform skills such as intubation, arterial puncture, etc. - Auditory ability to hear alarms, listen to breath sounds, measure blood pressure, etc. - Visual acuity necessary to differentiate colored alarms, read information from various types of electronic monitors, record data onto electronic and print media, etc. - Verbal abilities to effectively communicate necessary information to others.
+These abilities include, but are not limited to, the following: - Physical strength necessary to carry common objects, push or move common equipment, move and reposition patients in bed, perform CPR, etc. - Manual dextenty required to assemble common equipment, perform skills such as intubation, arterial puncture, etc. - Auditory ability to hear alarms, listen to breath sounds. measure blood pressure, etc. - d Visual acuity necessary to differentiate colored alarms, read information from various types of electronic monitors, record data onto electronic and print media, etc. - Verbal abilities to effectively communicate necessary information to others

-- f.
-Possess a command of the English language necessary to effectively communicate verbally and in writing with patients, families and other health care workers.
-An English proficiency test may be required of those who use English as a second language. - Perform the duties of a respiratory therapist under the stress of medical emergencies, death and dying, natural disasters, etc. - College credit for Human Anatomy and Physiology I & II must be within the past five years to count toward the Respiratory Care degree or the courses must be repeated
+- Possess a command of the English language necessary to effectively communicate verbally and in writing with patients, families and other health care workers.
+An English proficiency test may be required of those who use English as a second language. - Perform the dubies of a respiratory therapist under the stress of medical emergencies, death and dying, natural disasters, etc. - College credit for Human Anatomy and Physiology I & II must be within the past five years to count toward the Respiratory Care degree or the courses must be repeated